jirong-gao/js-style-guide/Readme.md

 * [Getters and setters](#getters-and-setters)
 * [Do not extend built-in prototypes](#do-not-extend-built-in-prototypes)

-## Enable strict mode for a complete file once no compatible issue
+## Enable strict mode

 The strict mode was introduced from ECMAscript 5, it could be enabled for a complete file or a single function.

-For enabling this mode in a complete file, put below line at the beginning of the file:
+In case no compatible issue, the strict mode should be enabled by putting below line at the beginning of the file:

 ```js
 ’use strict’;
 ```